Park Shin-yang: Career

-Meanwhile, during the lawsuit, Park starred in the critically acclaimed historical drama Painter of the Wind (2008) alongside Moon Geun-young.
+During the lawsuit, Park starred in the critically acclaimed historical drama Painter of the Wind (2008) alongside Moon Geun-young.

-After a three-year absence on television, the ban on Park was lifted in 2011.
-He then returned in the medical drama, Sign (2011).
+The ban was lifted in 2011, after which Park returned to TV after a three-year absence.
+He appeared the medical drama Sign (2011).

-In early 2013, Park starred in the comedy film, Man on the Edge, which was a box office hit.
+In early 2013, Park starred in the comedy film Man on the Edge, a box office hit.

-After a five-year hiatus, Park made his television comeback in 2016 with KBS2's legal drama My Lawyer, Mr. Jo.
-In 2019, he reprised his role in the second season of My Lawyer, Mr. Jo.
+After a five-year hiatus, Park made his TV comeback in 2016 with the KBS2 legal drama My Lawyer, Mr. Jo.
+In 2019, he reprised his role in the drama's second season.

 Personal life

 Park married Baek Hae-jin in 2002.
 They have a daughter, Park Seung-chae.

 In 2004, the Museum of Tolstoi appointed Park as ambassador in South Korea.

 Park applied for a Master's degree program in Fine Arts and Western Painting at Andong University.